eemclaughlin/indieProject/journal.md

 - Added Delete cookbook and recipe functionality (3:00)
   - Also some cleanup and minor changes related to this.
 - Added an Add a cookbook manually page (0:45)
+- Planned out stying for the site (3:00)
+- Styled new header, new footer, new head link (4:00)
+- Styled new listCookbooks page, new cookbookDetails page, new deleteCookbook page (2:00)
 -